ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 How can we break this coupling while offering the ability to contextualize the decision making to the enum's values?
 The answer is in the title: let's use the Visitor pattern.

-In the first place, we need to create an interface which will be used as a contract between the enum and the code relying on its values.
+First off, we need to create an interface which will be used as a contract between the enum and the code relying on its values.

 ```java
 public interface AssetClassVisitor<T> {